 The other off-leash dog beaches in the Moreton Bay Regional Council area are Beachmere North, Beachmere South and Deception Bay Beach.
 Each of these beaches are tidal mud flats, best visited at low tide.

 Heading further south, the Brisbane City section of coastline is home to three off-leash dog beaches.
-In the north, there’s the Sandgate Foreshore.
+In the north, there’s the Sandgate Dog Beach.
 A huge section of mudflats is designated as off-leash in between the corner of Flinders Parade and Second Avenue and the corner of Park Parade and Zeehan Street at Shorncliffe.

 The Kedron Brook off-leash swimming area at Nudgee Beach, adjacent to Tuckeroo Park, is quite popular.
 On the Sunday afternoon we visited there was a combined coffee/dogwash van.
-Note that the trial off-leash area at Nudgee Beach itself has been discontinued.

 Finally, south of the airport is the Manly dog beach.
 Located near the Manly Boat Harbour, at the end of Davenport Drive, this small beach of gritty sand is best visited at low tide when it is larger.